Osun United's €10k gain from Ighalo's Manchester United loan moved into government account | Goal.com

 Being the first professional club the 31-year-old played for in his career, Osun United received €10,000 as their share after his move from China’s Shanghai Shenhua to Old Trafford in January this year.

-“When a new board is appointed there should be a change of signatories to the club's account but it’s under processing until the lockdown started,” Ahmad told Goal.
+“When a new board is appointed there should be a change of signatories to the club's account but it’s under processing until the lockdown started,” Amodu told Goal.

 “Those who were part of the immediate past administration, some of them are still signatories to the account and they are the ones that signed for the release of the money.